Go here to see our current workshops | To register for workshops, contact us by email or phone.

 What about food?

 Snacks and lunch will be catered, with gluten-free and vegetarian options.
-At registration you will have a chance to choose sandwiches from a local deli for lunch and they will be delivered.
+We will have hors d’oeuvres on the first evening, or you can bring your own dinner.
+We will end by 7:30pm for those who prefer a later dinner in town.
+On Day Two, you will have a chance to choose sandwiches from a local deli for lunch, and they will be delivered.
+There will always be food available, and you are always welcome to bring whatever makes you happy.

 What if it rains?